 In Auto mode, normal PCM audio passes through the Sample Rate Converters and gets converted, as appropriate.
 If any of the active signal pairs are non-PCM the SRC is turned off for all audio inputs.

 3.0 Mix Down 1 Mode

-Activates the Mix Down mixer, and selects either 5.1 or 7.1 mix down mode.
+This parameter activates the Mix Down mixer, and selects either 5.1 or 7.1 mix down mode.